juju-solutions/layer-docker/README.md

 See [config.yaml](config.yaml) for
 list of configuration options.

-> Note: Setting HTTP proxy values will be overriden if `juju-http-proxy` or `juju-https-proxy` settings are set on the model.

 ## Docker Compose

 This Charm also installs the 'docker-compose' python package using pip.
 So